russelljjarvis/russelljjarvis/README.md

 Traditional Journals that don't support anyone of the above innovations are less appealing for me to publish in.

-Finally, I prefer research projects that have a basis in alternatives to the Python programming language.
-The main language I choose as an alternative to Python has a reputation for extravagance, but I just wanted a faster alternative to Python (development time/execution time).
+Finally, I prefer to start research projects that have a basis in alternatives to the Python programming language.
+The main language I choose as a non status quo language, but I just wanted a faster alternative to Python (development time/execution time).

 These preferences are very negotiable it is just useful to share these preferences for motivational reasons.